ColinKennedy/ways/docs/contributing.rst

    Also, write steps to reproduce your problem.
 If it involves the files given, write steps for setting those files up too.
-2. Add the output of :func:`ways.api.trace_all_descriptor_results_info` and :func:`ways.api.trace_all_plugin_results_info` as a text file in the ticket.
+2. Add the output of :func:`ways.api.trace_all_descriptor_results_info` and :func:`ways.api.trace_all_plugin_results_info` as a text file or link.
 3. Write a test case for your issue.
-It helps a lot while trying to reproduce the issue and helps make sure that the issue won't happen again in the future.
+It helps a lot to just pick up a test and make that test pass so that the issue won't happen again in the future.
 4. Include your WAYS_PLATFORMS and WAYS_PLATFORM environment variables, if
-   those are explicitly defined, as well as your system OS and OS version.
+   those environment variables have any information, as well as your OS and OS version.

 Maintainer Notes